directus/directus/docs/extensions/services/introduction.md

 # Using Services in API Extensions

-Directus exposes its internal services to enable API extensions communicate between your Directus instance and any external service.

-Using services helps to achieve a unified interface for your data in a way that is consistent, clean and predictable.

-Services are designed to map directly to the REST and GraphQL endpoints, providing a seamless integration to extend the core functionalities for your specific development needs.
+Directus has a number of internal services that perform operations on system or user-created collections.
+These services can be used when building collections and automatically provide additional functionality like permission checks and password hashing.

+When using REST or GraphQL endpoints, Directus uses services to perform operations.
+When building extensions, you should use the services directly.

 ## Available Services